Hierarchical Lattice Models of Hydrogen Bond Networks in Water: Introduction

 \section{Introduction}

 Water is a universal solvent for a wide range of different solutes such as ions\cite{marcus2009}, biological systems such as proteins and DNA\cite{ball2008,funel2016} and is also found near extended interfaces relevant for many different physical and chemical processes\cite{waterinterface2016}.
 Unlike other simple liquids, water features numerous anomalies such as the existence of a temperature of maximum density and also a very high heat capacity and dielectric constant\cite{Nilsson2015}.
-Despite long study from both experimental and theoretical fronts, understanding the microscopic origins of these anomalies continues to be a contentious area of research\cite{gallo2016water,debenedetti2003supercooled,angel2014nature,pettersson2016}.\\
+Despite long study from both experimental and theoretical fronts, understanding the microscopic origins of these anomalies continues to be a contentious area of research\cite{gallo2016water,debenedetti2003supercooled,angel2014nature,pettersson2016}.Over the last decade, there have been been experiments challenging the extent of the local tetrahedrality of water\cite{tokushima2008high,wernet2004structure}. \\

 The predominant explanation for the anomalous properties of water is the two-critical-point scenario \cite{poole1992phase,poole1994effect,harrington1997liquid,mishima1998relationship}, which posits the existence of two supercooled liquid phases, a low density liquid (LDL) and a high density liquid (HDL) separated by a first order line which terminates in a critical point.
 The LDL and HDL phases differ in their local orientational ordering of water molecules.
 The molecular structure of the LDL phase as seen in simulations, is a more open and tetrahedral structure thus occupying more volume.
 On the other hand, the HDL liquid, is a distorted tetrahedral structure characterized by higher entropy\cite{borick1995lattice}.
-Upon lowering temperature, it is posited that the local structure of water can fluctuate between large regions of the two phases. \\

-Experimentally proving the two-critical-point scenario remains a challenge and hence this field has been mostly driven by theoretical and computational studies\cite{gallo2016water}.
-Many of these studies have been built on atomistic simulations of coarse grained water models such as the ST2 model which have found the existence of a liquid-liquid transition located in the deeply supercooled regime\cite{palmer2013liquid,liu2012liquid}.
-This point has been heavily debated in the literature with other authors suggesting that the liquid-liquid transition is in fact a liquid-solid transition\cite{limmer2011putative}.
-Besides these atomistic based simulations, there have also been numerous theoretical studies using simplified models to study particular properties of the liquid \cite{stokely2010effect}.
-These studies focus on understanding the variation of thermodynamic properties of water across the phase diagram as well as the anomalies of water.\\
+Since experimentally proving the two-critical-point scenario remains a challenge \cite{perakis2017diffusive}, the field has been mostly driven by theoretical and computational studies\cite{gallo2016water}.\\